bbi-lab/bbi-sciatac-demux/README.md

 The Nextflow pipeline components required for the bbi-sciatac pipeline consist of the

-* nextflow program, which is the executable in the Nextflow distribution,
+* nextflow program, the executable in the Nextflow distribution,
-* nextflow.config file, which gives processing parameters, for example, specifying the Univa Grid Engine,
+* nextflow.config file, gives processing parameters, for example, the Univa Grid Engine,
-* params.config file, which gives parameters for a particular processing run,
+* params.config file, gives parameters for a particular processing run,
 * work directory, where Nextflow 'stages' the processing steps.
 In particular, files created during the processing are stored in sub-directories of work,
 * genome file sets,
 * computing resources.